Gareth Pugh: Commercial potential

 Though he has received significant acclaim in contemporary fashion circles, Pugh claimed in March 2007 that he had yet to sell a single dress and that he struggled to make ends meet.
 (Until his Spring 2007 collection, his clothes were solely catwalk experiments and simply unavailable to purchase.)
 While constructing his autumn 2005 debut collection, shown in the Fashion East group show, he was squatting in a converted warehouse.
 (A court order ultimately forced him to leave the building.)
 He says his current studio is unheated and has only two electrical outlets.
 It remains to be seen whether Pugh can be a commercial success as well as a critical one, but he is slowly shifting to more wearable clothing in his runway shows and he has partnered with Rick Owens and Michéle Lamy, who hold a 49% interest in Gareth Pugh's firm.
 The husband and wife team now fund all of Pugh's collection development, production and marketing activities.

+Accolades

+Pugh was awarded the prestigious ANDAM Fashion Award in 2008.
+He received an Honorary Doctorate of Arts from the University of Sunderland in 2018.